By Wendy C. Brooks, DVM, DipABVP

 It is easy to under-estimate a pet’s infestation.
 Only animals allergic to flea bites will itch from their fleas.
-This means that the animal that is not allergic to flea bites will not be scratching or losing hair thus the owner may not realize that a heavy infestation is active.
+This means that the animal who is not allergic to flea bites will not be scratching or losing hair, thus the owner may not realize that the pet has a heavy infestation.
 If the pet is effective at licking and self-grooming, it may be hard to see the fleas, especially if the owner does not have a flea comb.
-Do not rely on your own ability to see the fleas; effect reliable flea control regardless of what you see or do not see.
+Do not rely on your own ability to see the fleas; use reliable flea control regardless of what you see or do not see.

 Check for Flea Dirt